 Clients often need someone to take charge early in the process, and after the relationship matures, they respond better to the more collaborative method.
 Which is good because I do not want to be their long-term employee.
 I want to help them solve their problems then get out of their way.

-Ask yourself, which type of personality to you like to work with?
+Ask yourself, which type of personality would you like to work with?